42BELOW® vodka launches ‘Recycled Cocktail Lemons Eco Soap’ sustainability initiative to wash your hands and your conscious, one cocktail at a time

 “To be honest, 42BELOW has made it incredibly easy.
 They provided the bags, they come and pick it up, then they bring the soap – we just need to put scraps aside.
 As for savings, since starting the program in the last couple of weeks, we have we have saved on buying at least 25L of soap.
 The nice thing about this initiative is the customers get to experience it as well.
 Every customer goes to the bathroom at least once while they’re in the venue, so they can see the poster which explains it all and then use the actual soap – it’s really visual and practical,” concludes Lehoux.

-With the ‘Recycled Cocktail Lemons Eco Soap’ initiative in full swing, Australian drinkers can now wash their hands and their conscience at the same time.
+With the ‘Recycled Cocktail Lemons Eco Soap’ initiative in full swing, Australian drinkers can now wash their hands and their conscious at the same time.
 This can be done at the following bars across Australia:

 Stitch – 61 York St, Sydney CBD